 What is CSS3?

-CSS3 is also CSS, but it is a more advanced version of CSS, and it is also known as Cascading Style Sheets Level 3.
+The CSS3 stands for Cascading Style Sheet Level 3 – the latest version of the Cascading Style Sheets.
+This version is the most advanced version of CSS.
 Also, if you are guessing that there should be CSS2, you are absolutely right.
 CSS3 is the successor of CSS2.

 If we talk about the purpose, CSS3 exactly has the same objective as that of CSS, i.e., to style web pages and make them visually appealing.
 However, CSS3 does it more efficiently while offering more modern features and better convenience to developers.